Crisis Line support available 24 hours a day- 7 days a week 1-888-893-8333

 Children’s Mental Health Ontario Centres: https://www.cmho.org/find-help/find-a-centre

 100 member organizations operating in every region in Ontario, providing treatment and support to children, youth, and families.
 Free.
-No referral required.
+No referral is required.

 LGBT Youthline Ontario: 647-694-4275 + https://www.youthline.ca/ (chat, text and email currently available)